 The University sells condominium units to certain faculty and staff.
 The sales terms include restrictions on the buyers' eligibility and include a resale price based on a defined index that is not controlled by the University.
 The University has a right of first refusal to purchase the units when offered for sale by the owner.
 The University has historically exercised this right and then subsequently sold the units within a short period of time.
-For the years ended July 31, 2023 and 2022, the University sold ten and three units with associated sales values of \$6.5 million and \$2.7 million, respectively.
-Should all 121 of the units be available for purchase at July 31, 2023 and 2022, and the University elected to exercise its right of first refusal on all of the units, the total value associated with these transactions would be \$89.1 million and \$84.9 million, respectively.
+For the years ended July 31, 2024 and 2023, the University sold seven and ten units with associated sales values of \$4.7 million and \$6.5 million, respectively.
+Should all 121 of the units be available for purchase at July 31, 2024 and 2023, and the University elected to exercise its right of first refusal on all of the units, the total value associated with these transactions would be \$94.1 million and \$89.1 million, respectively.

-At July 31, 2023 and 2022, the University held legal title to 19 and 25 units with a value of \$14.0 million and \$17.1 million, respectively.
+At July 31, 2024 and 2023, the University held legal title to 15 and 19 units with a value of \$11.7 million and \$14.0 million, respectively.

 The land associated with the condominium units has been leased to the homeowner's associations for 99 years from the date of completion of the construction.
-Monthly dues are paid to the homeowner's associations, which is managed by the University, for utilities, landscaping, roofing and maintenance.
+Monthly dues are paid to the homeowner's associations, which is managed by the University, for utilities, landscaping, roofing, and maintenance.

-At July 31, 2023 and 2022, the University guaranteed the performance of \$20.7 million and \$15.6 million, respectively, in mortgage loans obtained by its faculty and staff.
+At July 31, 2024 and 2023, the University guaranteed the performance of \$19.1 million and \$20.7 million, respectively, in mortgage loans, obtained by its faculty and staff.
 These mortgage loans were issued by independent third-party lenders and all of the proceeds of these loans were used to facilitate the purchase of on-campus housing.

-At July 31, 2023 and 2022, University-owned notes receivable from on-campus housing sales amounted to \$3.6 million and \$3.0 million, respectively.
+At July 31, 2024 and 2023, University-owned notes receivable from on-campus housing sales amounted to \$3.9 million and \$3.6 million, respectively.
 These amounts are included as a component of investments on the Consolidated Statements of Financial Position.
-The notes bear interest at various rates ranging between 0.2% per annum and 4.2% per annum and are collateralized by deeds of trust.
-No allowance for loan losses has been recorded against these loans based on their collateralization and prior collection history.
-At July 31, 2023 and July 31, 2022, there were no past due amounts related to these notes receivable.
+The notes bear interest at various rates ranging between 0.2% per annum and 3.2% per annum and are collateralized by deeds of trust.
+No allowance for credit losses has been recorded against these loans based on their collateralization and prior collection history.
+At July 31, 2024 and July 31, 2023, there were no past due amounts related to these notes receivable.